seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 **CATO**
 Brave Titinius!
-Look, whether he have not crown’d dead Cassius!
+Look, whether he have not crown'd dead Cassius!

 **BRUTUS**
 Are yet two Romans living such as these?